 As such, the investor submission focuses on key recommendations for alignment across EP4 and accepted business and human rights standards.
 The signing investors view this alignment as critical in ensuring the future relevance of the EPs as a social and environmental risk management framework for the financial sector.

-For more information, please contact Sara Blackwell at email@example.com.
+For more information, please contact David Schilling at firstname.lastname@example.org.